Abby (TV series): Broadcast history

-Initially broadcast on Monday nights at 9:30pmEST in January 2003, Abby was a mid-season replacement after the paranormal drama Haunted was canceled.
-Between January and March, UPN moved the series to Tuesday nights at 9:00 pm EST, along with the supernatural drama Buffy the Vampire Slayer and the sitcom Girlfriends.
-The first non-genre show placed in the time slot in two years, Abby aired against established programs Frasier, 24, The Guardian, and Smallville during a "competitive" time.
+Following a Monday night preview, Abby was a mid-season replacement after the paranormal drama Haunted was canceled.
+UPN aired the series to Tuesday nights at 9:00 pm EST, after the supernatural drama Buffy the Vampire Slayer The first non-genre show placed in the time slot in two years, Abby aired against established programs Frasier, 24, The Guardian, and Smallville during a "competitive" time.

 UPN promoted the series as part of "an aggressive rollout strategy", targeting a primarily African-American audience.
 The Deseret News' Scott D. Pierce wrote that the network was "pinning its hopes on the new sitcom" along with the drama Platinum.
 UPN branded its Tuesday programming as a "comedy night" and "Girls Night", though Poitier was uncertain of the audience's possible response to the mixture of sitcoms and dramas.
 She explained that the network wanted Abby to attract the same audience as its Monday comedies.

 Commercially unsuccessful, Abby ranked last on the list of 146 shows tracked by the Nielsen Holdings; it attracted an average of 1.7 million viewers per week.
 Canceled after a nine-episode season, the series had its final episode air on March 4, 2003.
 From July 2003 to August 2003, reruns aired on Tuesday nights at 8:30 pm EST. Overall, Abby was broadcast for a total of 270 minutes.